MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-image-search.md

 | text_vector | Text vectors | Collection(Edm.single).
 Vector representation of the chunk.
 Searchable and retrievable, but not filterable, facetable, or sortable.|
 | image_vector | Image vectors | Collection(Edm.single).
 Vector representation of the image.
 Searchable and retrievable, but not filterable, facetable, or sortable.|

 You can't modify the generated fields or their attributes, but you can add new fields if your data source provides them.
-For example, Azure blob storage provides a collection of metadata fields.
+For example, Azure Blob Storage provides a collection of metadata fields.

 1. Select **Add new**.